Understanding the Differences with Salaried, Exempt, and Non-Exempt Employees

 For non-exempt employees, they must be paid at least the federal minimum wage (or state/local minimum wage if that is higher) for every hour worked.
 This applies regardless of whether the non-exempt employee is salaried, hourly, paid piece rate or day rate, or compensated some other way.

-For exempt employees, the FLSA requires that they earn more than the specified minimum salary amount ($844/week, or $1,128/week as of January 1, 2025) to maintain their exempt status.
+For exempt employees, the FLSA requires that they earn more than the specified minimum salary amount to maintain their exempt status.
 If their salary falls below this threshold, they could lose their exemption and become eligible for minimum wage and overtime pay protections.

 Calculating overtime for non-exempt salaried employees